mjxu96/carlaviz/docs/build.md

 # Building Instructions

-[The docker image](https://github.com/wx9698/carlaviz#docker-image) is also provided.
-It is easy to use and has less prerequisites.
+Before start, the [docker image](https://github.com/wx9698/carlaviz#docker-image) is also provided.
+It is easier to use and has fewer prerequisites than building from source files.

 ## Prerequisites
 #### Backend part